thedarkwriter/courseware-lms-content/courses/01-puppet/01_2xxx_intro_test_puppet.md

 ### slide Collaboration

 Although you may work independently on some projects, sooner or later we all collaborate on common projects.
-No only do you want to be sure that your project is on track and that you are adhering to standards, you also want to be sure that what you create works with the rest of the environment.
+Not only do you want to be sure that your project is on track and that you are adhering to standards, you also want to be sure that what you create works with the rest of the environment.
 And you want to be certain that what you contribute does not break or harm anyone else's code.
-If you don't test, how will know know that changes you make don't affect the proper operation of existing code?
+If you don't test, how will you know that changes you make don't affect the operation of existing code?
 This role of tests — to act as sensors and monitors throughout the code base — is one of the most compelling arguments for their use.

 ### slide Quality

 In the end, testing can actually save you time.
 Early and frequent testing helps to catch defects early in the development cycle, preventing them from becoming expensive and endemic problems.
-Eliminating defects early in the process usually avoids lengthy and tedious debugging later in the project.
+Eliminating defects early in the process usually means you avoid lengthy and tedious debugging later in the project.
 Testing is key to releasing high quality software.
 And automating your tests ensures that testing is repeatable, reliable, and fast.

 ### slide Puppet Automates

-Puppet is about automating the management of IT infrastructure, large or small, simple or complex.
-Based on your requirements, you just may need to install a package or configure a service.
-Puppet is especially concerned with managing the entire life cycle of your infrastructure, fixing or updating configuration files and automatically restarting services.
+Puppet is about automating the management of your IT infrastructure, large or small, simple or complex.
+And Puppet is especially concerned with managing the entire life cycle of your infrastructure, fixing or updating configuration files and automatically restarting services.
 But all this only works if your modules are written correctly, which proper testing can ensure.
-So, all in all, it would help to have some tools to make sure you are writing valid code, that it does what it expects, and that if it doesn’t you catch it as soon as possible.

 ### slide Test Driven Development